ikaera/WeatherDashboard/README.md

 ## Description

 AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly.
+I WANT to see the weather outlook for multiple cities, SO THAT I can plan a trip accordingly.